-Access Rail-Tariff-Online anywhere from any device connected to the Internet.
-Since “CTM” Ltd. provides client and tech support, as well as the overall maintenance of the software, you get a ready-to-use solution without having to dive into technical aspects.
+Access R-Tariff-Online anywhere from any device connected to the Internet.
+Since “Daobit” Ltd. provides client and tech support, as well as the overall maintenance of the software, you get a ready-to-use solution without having to dive into technical aspects.

 Working with an online solution means